jlguenego/node-expose-sspi/README.md

 5. Enter the required hostname(s) and/or URL prefix(es) then click OK.
 For the above example, it is `http://localhost:3000`

 [More detailed info here](http://www.microhowto.info/howto/configure_firefox_to_authenticate_using_spnego_and_kerberos.html).

+### Edge

+Edge does not require any configuration.
+But the browser ask the credentials to the user each time it is started.

 ## API